 We also use data to communicate with our regulators or legislators and to obey laws, regulations and codes of conduct that apply to us.

-For example, we will process your data to enable us to identify and/or verify your identity and conduct fraud, credit, economic crime and anti-money laundering checks in accordance with anti-money laundering and counter terrorism financing legislation and regulation.
+For example, we will process your data to enable us to identify and/or verify your identity and conduct fraud, credit and anti-money laundering checks in accordance with anti-money laundering and counter terrorism financing legislation and regulation.

 We may use your data to notify you of our other services but only where we have your consent to do so.